MonaSolutions/MonaServer/doc/serverapp.rst

   end
   hello() -- displays "I am /Games application"

-.. warning:: Events are functions called by the system (see *Events* part of `Server Application, API <./api.html>`_ page), if an application doesn't define *onConnection* event for example, on new client connection for this application, it's the parent application which will receive the event.
+.. warning:: Events are functions called by the system (see :ref:`ref-events`), if an application doesn't define *onConnection* event for example, on new client connection for this application, it's the parent application which will receive the event.
 To avoid it, you have to overload the event in child application, and you can call also the parent version if needed.

 .. note:: The keyword *super* is supported to refer to the the parent application: